sasjs/cli.sasjs.io/docs/compile.md

 The benefits of working with compiled files are severalfold:

+* Build on one platform, deploy to three (Viya, EBI, Base)
 * Elimination of SAS Catalogs for macros / programs
 * Elimination of filesystem dependency for code
 * Resilient and Highly Portable Applications